 Transportation and Food: Group transportation will be provided to the retreat center at 11 am Friday and will return to campus at noon Sunday.
 All participants are expected to ride in the vans and participate in the entire two-day session.
 Meals will be provided.

 Cost: The cost of the retreat is FREE!
 However, we do ask that you submit a $20 deposit to reserve your space which will be returned upon check-in the day of the retreat.

-Sponsored by: Office of Multicultural Affairs and Student Affairs
+Sponsored by: Office of Multicultural Affairs, Office for Gender & Sexual Diversity, and Student Affairs

 5:00 PM – Arrive at site Seashore United Methodist Assembly

 8:00pm -- Activity and Family time